-3. Allow Alumni to Share CSR Opportunities – Although alumni may not be participating in your organization’s CSR efforts (yet), it doesn’t necessarily mean that they aren’t contributing elsewhere.
-Oftentimes alumni are working on their own CSR initiatives through their new employer, so why not allow them to share these interesting opportunities within your alumni network?
-Much like an alumni spotlight, allowing alumni to share CSR events or activities only reflects positively on your company and can be a great way to build links between your company, your alumni and your community.
+3. Allow Alumni to Share CSR Opportunities – Although alumni may not be participating in your organization’s CSR efforts (yet), it doesn’t necessarily mean that they are not contributing elsewhere.
+Oftentimes, alumni are working on their own CSR initiatives through their new employer, so why not allow them to share these interesting opportunities within your alumni network?
+Much like an alumni spotlight, allowing alumni to share CSR events or activities only reflects positively on your company and can be a great way to build links between your company, your alumni, and your community.

-The ultimate goal of an alumni program is to drive employer branding, re-hiring, and/or business development, and advocating to be socially responsible is an effective way to achieve those goals.
-Not only will companies increase their employer branding through CSR, but they’ll also create extremely valuable touch points with their alumni which could lead to a sparked interest in rejoining the firm or high-quality referrals.
-Afterall, companies that take an active role in promoting CSR activities are generally viewed more favorably than those that do not, so why not embrace the feel-good CSR initiatives together with your alumni.
+The ultimate goal of an alumni program is to drive employer branding, re-hiring, and/or business development.
+Advocating to be socially responsible is an effective way to achieve these goals.
+Not only will companies increase their employer branding through CSR, but they will also create extremely valuable touch points with their alumni, which could lead to a sparked interest in rejoining the firm or high-quality referrals.
+After all, companies that take an active role in promoting CSR activities are generally viewed more favorably than those that do not.
+So, why not embrace the feel-good CSR initiatives together with your alumni?

-For more information on how to engage with your alumni through CSR initiatives, feel free to contact us we’d be happy to discuss this topic further with you.
+For more information on how to engage with your alumni through CSR initiatives, feel free to contact us.
+We will be more than happy to discuss this topic further with you.
 If you are considering implementing a formal corporate alumni platform, check out our high-tech, end-to-end alumni relationship management solution here.